 1.1 PURPOSE OF THESE GUIDELINES

-The “Guidelines Governing Licensing of Public and Private Manufacturers, Distributors, Wholesalers and Retailers of Medical Products “Revision 2” is a Rwanda Food and Drugs Authority publication which sets out procedures and requirements for the licensing of premises selling regulated products.
-They are issued in pursuance of Article 3 of Law No. 003/2018 of 09/02/2018 establishing the Rwanda FDA and determining its mission, organization and functioning and Articles 1 and 3 of Law N⁰ 47/2012 of 14/01/2013 Relating to the regulation and inspection of food and pharmaceutical products and in terms of the Regulations CBD/TRG/001 Rev. N⁰ 2, Governing Licensing of Public and Private Manufacturers, Distributors, Wholesalers and Retailers of Medical Products.
+The “Guidelines for Licensing of Public and Private Manufacturers, Distributors, Wholesalers and Retailers of Medical Products “Revision 3” is a Rwanda Food and Drugs Authority publication which sets out procedures and requirements for the registration and licensing of premises selling regulated products.
+They are issued in pursuance of Article 3 of Law N° .
+003/2018 of 09/02/2018 establishing the Rwanda FDA and determining its mission, organization and functioning and Article 1 and 3 of Law N° 47/2012 of 14/01/2013 relating to the regulation and inspection of food and pharmaceutical products and registration of activities and premises in terms of the Regulations CBD/TRG/001, Governing Licensing of Public and Private Manufacturers, Distributors, Wholesalers and Retailers of Medical Products.

-The purpose of these guidelines for Licensing of Public and Private Manufacturers, Distributors, Wholesalers and Retailers of Medical Products is to give guidance on the requirements for the licensing premises that manufacture, store, and distribute regulated products as the licensing of such premises forms an integral part of ensuring that regulated products maintain their integrity throughout their shelf life.
+The purpose of these guidelines for Licensing of Public and Private Manufacturers, Distributors, Wholesalers and Retailers of Medical Products is to give guidance on the requirements for the registration and licensing of premises that manufacture, store, and distribute regulated products as the licensing of such premises forms an integral part of ensuring that regulated products maintain their integrity throughout their shelf life.
 Adherence to the guidelines by applicants will facilitate timely review and processing of applications.

-3.0 SCOPE
+1.2 SCOPE

-These regulations shall apply to domestic, public, and private manufacturers, distributers, wholesalers and retailers of medical products involved in the manufacture, storage, sale, distribution, and dispensing of medical products as stipulated in Article 3 of Law No 003/2018 of 09/02/2018 establishing Rwanda Food and Drugs Authority and determining its mission, organization and functioning.
+These Guidelines should apply to domestic, public, and private manufacturers, distributers, wholesalers and retailers of medical products involved in the manufacture, storage, sale, distribution, and dispensing of medical products as stipulated in Article 3 of Law No 003/2018 of 09/02/2018 establishing Rwanda Food and Drugs Authority and determining its mission, organization and functioning.

-CHAPTER 1: LICENSING AND INSPECTIONS
+LICENSING AND INSPECTIONS

-1.1 LICENSING
+2.1.
+LICENSING

-1.1.1 OBLIGATION TO OBTAIN AN AUTHORIZATION TO OPERATE
+2.1.1 OBLIGATION TO OBTAIN REGISTRATION CERTIFICATE AND LICENSE TO OPERATE

+Any activity related to the manufacture, storage, import, export, sale, packaging, distribution, supply and transport of pharmaceutical products, human and animal vaccines and other biological products used in clinical as drugs, medical devices, poisonous product, medicated cosmetics, herbal medicines and any other health commodities must be registered and licensed.

-No person or entity shall manufacture, distribute, wholesale or retail medical product without prior authorization from the Authority.
+No person or entity shall manufacture, distribute, wholesale or retail medical products without prior authorization from the Authority.

+The registration certificate and license to operate premises used for carrying out related activities is granted by Rwanda FDA.

-All premises, facilities, establishments and companies throughout the supply chain must possess a valid license to operate issued by the Authority.
+All premises, facilities, establishments and companies throughout the supply chain must be registered and possess a valid license to operate issued by the Authority.

+No pharmacy importing pharmaceutical products and medical devices shall sell them on a wholesale basis to other pharmacies in the same category.

 The Authority shall conduct an inspection for confirmation of the compliance to the requirements in order to grant or re-grant a license or approval of a substantial modification.

+2.1.2.
 GENERAL REQUIREMENTS

-All pharmaceutical establishment license applications shall be submitted to Rwanda FDA head office or via email (info@rwandafda.gov.rw) or via Products Regulatory Information Management System (PRIMS) platform.
+All applications shall be submitted to Rwanda FDA head office or via email (info@rwandafda.gov.rw) or via integrated management information system.

-An applicant for premise licensing of medical products shall submit the requirements as described in Chapter 2 of these guidelines.
+An applicant for premise registration and licensing of medical products shall submit the requirements as described in these guidelines.

-Applicants shall pay all the prescribed fees as per the regulations at the time of application through the bank accounts as indicated on Rwanda FDA website.
-Such payment does not mean to be granted a license prior to fulfilling requirements for operational license.
+Applicants shall pay all the prescribed fees as per the relevant regulations at the time of application through the bank accounts as indicated on Rwanda FDA website.
+Such payment does not mean to be granted a license prior to fulfilling requirements for registration and licensing.

-Applicants for wholesale and retail pharmacies will be required to meet the Good Distribution Practices (GDP) requirements.
+Applicants for wholesalers and retailers of medical products will be required to meet the Good Distribution Practices (GDP) and Good Storage Practices (GSP) requirements.

 All applicants for licenses shall be subject to comply to the approved guidelines.

-Incomplete application documents for licensing a new pharmaceutical establishment shall not be processed.
+Incomplete application for registration and licensing a new establishment shall not be processed.